-(6) Training.
+(9) Training.

 (a) All staff who have contact with residents, including the administrator, shall have initial training prior to resident contact and refresher training annually and as necessary.
-Documentation of all staff training to include attendance records and any required post-test or evaluations shall be maintained in the facility.
-In addition to any information otherwise required by the facility's policies and procedures, the facility shall ensure that prior to resident contact, all staff members receive training on the subject matter listed below:
+An RN shall identify staff training needs and shall provide or arrange for needed training.
+In addition to any information otherwise required by the facility's policies and procedures, the facility shall ensure that, prior to resident contact, all staff members receive training on the subject matter listed below: